Capitalism: A Creation Story

 As they managed the commons to their own benefit, peasants could afford to negotiate with landlords about how long they would work as well for the latter.
 These arrangements made it difficult for landlords to accumulate the excess wealth necessary to invest in large projects.
 Contrary to the usual narrative that capitalism emerged naturally from the collapse of feudalism, it was, at least in the first instance, threatened by the end of serfdom.

 Landowners—nobles, the church, and the merchant bourgeoisie—fought back by fencing off collectively managed pastures, forests, and rivers sustaining rural communities.
 This process, known as “enclosure,” only grew in time.6 “Over the course of three centuries, huge swathes of Britain and the rest of Europe were enclosed and millions of people removed from the land, triggering an internal refugee crisis,” says Jason Hickel.
 Mass poverty appeared for the first time in human history.
+This is how the initial accumulation of wealth necessary for capitalism to take off happened, not—as Adam Smith would have it—because a few people worked really hard and saved their earnings.

 Growth as colonization